-Arranging furniture properly can improve the overall look of your home design by enhancing focal points, architectural features, and creating better traffic flow in your home.
+Arranging furniture properly will improve the overall look of your home design by highlighting focal points and architectural features.

 Your ultimate home staging goal is to sell your home quickly and for more money!